nim-lang/website/jekyll/_posts/2021-03-12-new-Nim-channels.md

 ## Summary

 The new channels implementation makes ORC suitable for sharing data between threads.
-Data races are detected at compile time.
+Data races are prevented at compile time by sending isolated subgraphs checked at compile time.

 If you use the latest devel, you can run the example above and experiment with `std/channels` in your own programs.
 Please try it out and give us your feedback!